Today I propose an extremely simple recipe, ideal for renewing your drinks and impressing your friends.

 Directions

-At first, gather cumin and fennel seeds, oregano, pepper, and the 5 berries mix in a mortar.
+At first, gather cumin and fennel seeds, oregano, pepper, and the 5 berries, mix in a mortar.
 Crush them coarsely.
 Add salt and mix well.
 Here you can find various inspirations for flavored salt.

 Pour the mix a dish, pour half of the flavored salt, place the duck breast over with skin side on top.
-Top with remaining flavored salt.
+Top with the remaining flavored salt.
 Book in the fridge for 24 hours.

 To serve, slice the duck breast thinly.